 There’s also a free version of Charitable to get you started.

 We hope this article helped you add a PayPal donate button in WordPress.
-You may also like our proven tips on how to make money online with WordPress, and our guide on how to increase your website traffic.
+Next, you might also want to check our guide on how to raise money with crowdfunding or our proven tips for top donation form best practices to boost donations.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.